-While an eating disorder is often viewed through the lens of a patient, many of the questions that we receive come from the family and friends of those who are struggling with an eating disorder.
+While an eating disorder like anorexia is often viewed through the lens of a patient, many of the questions that we receive come from the family and friends of those who are struggling with an eating disorder.
 Many feel as though they are walking on egg shells trying to avoid saying/doing something that will trigger their loved one’s eating disorder thoughts and/or behaviors.

 As such, I thought I would compile a list of common phrases that have been reported by our patients to be unhelpful as they navigate their way through eating disorder recovery.